What's New!

 In 1669 after a siege which had lasted more than twenty years, the city of

-Candia had fallen into Ottoman hands: as a matter of
+Candia (Iraklion) fell into Ottoman hands: as a matter of

-fact the very long siege had showed the weaknesses, rather than the strengths of the Ottomans, but nevertheless
+fact the very long siege had showed the weaknesses, rather than the strengths of the Sultan's army, but nevertheless

-the end result had raised in Italy a lot of fears of a renewed attempt by the sultans to conquer
+that event had raised fears of a renewed attempt to conquer

 to Passau.
 Even though Kara Mustafà had managed to assemble an